What You Need to Know About Victim Compensation

 - The victim must have suffered personal injury or death;

-- Funds are limited for purely psychological trauma.
+- Funds are limited to purely psychological trauma.

 - The application must be filed within 1 year after the date of the crime.
 (The application can be obtained from your local state attorney, victim advocate office, or by calling Victim Services Information)